eakkaphop-242/simulationOldPhonePad/README.md

-# Old Phone Pad send Message
+# Old Phone Pad Send Message
 This project simulates typing messages using an old mobile phone keypad.
 Users can input a sequence of key presses, and the program will convert it into a readable message.

 ## Description